Lab Members

 I received my PhD in Sciences from the Academy of Scientific and Innovative Research at CSIR-Indian Institute of Integrative Medicine, Jammu, India in 2023.
 My PhD research was focused on “Characterization of newly identified allosteric inhibitor pocket of IGF1R”.
 As a PhD student I identified four amino acids involved in regulating kinase activity of IGF1R.
 I started working as a postdoctoral researcher in Dr. Tae-Hyung Kim's lab as soon as I arrived at the University of New Mexico.
 Currently, the lab is focused on cancer mechanobiology.
 I am currently working on understanding the underlying mechanisms of how mechanobiology plays a role in cancer progression and immune-modulation.
 My research publications are available via Google Scholar.

 Nayan Banerjee (Apr.
-2021 - Present)
+2021 - May 2024)

 Undergraduate Student Research Volunteer